San Diego mayoral race set for runoff as a Democrat steps aside

 "Nobody in San Diego wanted to be in this situation at this time," Fletcher said on Wednesday.

-(Reporting by Marty Graham in San Diego; Writing by Steve Gorman; Editing by Leslie Adler)
+(Reporting by Marty Graham in San Diego; Writing by Steve Gorman; Editing by Leslie Adler and Eric Walsh)